magk-app/delight/docs/tech-spec-epic-1.md

    - **Mitigation**: Clerk provides standard OAuth/OIDC, migration path exists to self-hosted auth
    - **Impact**: Medium (migration effort if needed)

+**Note on Authentication Demo (Story 1.3):**

+- Clerk provides pre-built `<SignIn>` and `<SignUp>` components that can be used immediately
+- No custom auth UI needed for MVP - Clerk components are production-ready and styled
+- Demo approach: Create `/sign-in` and `/sign-up` routes using Clerk components
+- Backend testing: Use Clerk dashboard to create test user, then verify webhook creates database record
+- API testing: Get session token from Clerk, test authenticated endpoints with `curl` or Postman

 2. **Risk**: pgvector installation may fail on some PostgreSQL versions